 Since pharmacists play such important roles in the public health sector, their earnings are generally relatively generous.
 The median salary for pharmacists in 2017 was $124,170, according to the BLS.

-According to PayScale, entry-level pharmacists with less than five years of experience can expect to earn an average salary of $109,000.
+According to PayScale, entry-level pharmacists with less than five years of experience of $109,000.
 However, individuals pursuing this career at an entry level can expect a salary on the lower end of the scale, at approximately $76,000.

 How to become a pharmacist

 You might be wondering what it takes to become involved in this crucial role in public health.
 Pharmacists are required to have a Doctor of Pharmacy (Pharm.D.) degree before joining the practice.
-Ideally, candidates should look into programs that are accredited by the Accreditation Council for Pharmacy Education (ACPE).
+Ideally, candidates should look into programs that are accredited by the (ACPE).